-Storm run-off from roofs, roads and other hard surfaces can carry a wide range of pollutants into water courses.
-It also promotes bank and channel erosion, particularly when impervious surfaces drain rapidly to creeks and rivers via concrete drains or pipes.
-Undesirable environmental outcomes include increased water turbidity and increased rates of channel incision and sedimentation, reduced cover by bank vegetation (including mature trees that topple prematurely after being undermined), loss of refuge pools, and reduced availability of substrates such as pebbles, cobbles, rocks and organic matter that support edible macroinvertebrates.
-Because a female platypus’s breeding success depends so strongly on her being able to access abundant food, the occurrence of adult females has been found to be more limited by impacts of run-off than the occurrence of either adult males or juveniles (Martin et al. 2014).
+As rain runs off roofs, paved roads and other impermeable urban surfaces, it carries a wide range of pollutants into water courses.
+It also promotes bank and channel erosion, particularly when impervious surfaces drain rapidly to natural channels through concrete drains or pipes.
+Undesirable environmental outcomes include increased water turbidity, increased rates of channel incision and sedimentation, lower base flow in the channel between storms, reduced cover by bank vegetation (including mature trees that topple prematurely after being undermined), loss of refuge pools, and reduced availability of organic matter to support macroinvertebrate populations which in turn feed the platypus (Walsh et al. 2005).

 What can be done to protect the platypus?